-Line 2.-The amount on line 2 is the total value of the assets included in the entire gross estate that were not listed on Schedule A. If you elected the alternate valuation date for property listed in Schedule A, use it also for the assets valued on line 2.
+Line 2.-The amount on line 2 is the total value of the assets included in the entire gross estate that were located outside the U.S. If you claim deductions on line 5 of Schedule B, you must also document the amount you enter on line 2.
+See the first paragraph under Schedule B, above.
+If you elected the alternate valuation date for property listed on Schedule A, use it also for the assets reported on line 2.
 Otherwise, value the amounts as of the date of death.

-Line 4.-You may deduct the following items, whether or not they were incurred or paid in the U.S.: funeral expenses; administration expenses; claims against the estate; unpaid mortgages and other liens; and uncompensated losses that were incurred during settlement of the estate and that arose from theft or from casualties such as fires, storm, or shipwreck.
+Line 4.-You may deduct the following items whether or not they were incurred or paid in the U.S.: funeral expenses; administration expenses; claims against the estate; unpaid mortgages and other liens; and uncompensated losses that were incurred during settlement of the estate and that arose from theft or from casualties such as fires, storms, or shipwrecks.
 You may deduct only that part of a debt or mortgage that was contracted in good faith and for full value in money or money's worth.
 You may deduct mortgages only if you included the full value of the mortgaged property in the total gross estate (line 3).
 Do not deduct death taxes, tax on income received after death, or property taxes accrued after death.

-On line 4 show the total of these deductible items.
+On line 4, show the total of these deductible items.
 In general, the total is limited to the amount on line 3.